Whether it's your first house or your next home, I'll walk you through the process. E-mail me at EdKarazin@remax.net .

 • Terms of sale and any seller-assisted financing

-Closing on the property happens when the steps of the escrow are complete.
-At this time, all payments and fees for inspections, title insurance and real estate commissions are paid out.
-The house's title gets handed over to you and title insurance is issued per the policies of your particular escrow process.
+Closing on the home happens when all of the procedures of the escrow are complete.
+At this time, all payments and fees for inspections, title insurance and real estate commissions are collected.
+Title to the house is then given to you as new homeowner and correct title insurance is issued as noted in the escrow policy.

 The Escrow Holder Will: